melihyilmaz/CSE490G1_FinalProject/index.md

 - Observation Phase (training)
 - Deployment Phase (validation and testing)

 During the observation phase, which include all data for the first t weeks of the study period, the models were first trained on randomly cropped time windows, the aforementioned n day windows.
 Subsequently, the deployment phase includes all data beyond the first t weeks of the study period and models make daily predictions while progressing through this phase.
 In other words, the model first predicts a flu positivity on day d, then uses that day to train further before repeating the same procedure with day d+1 and so on, following a 'train and advance' approach.
 In this way, future data is never made available to the model similar to a realistic setting where a deployed model could only use previous days' data.
+Also, the first 2 weeks of the deployment phase were used for validation and hyper-parameter selection, whereas the rest was only used at test time.
 The timeline used to split data set into observation and deployment, i.e. train, validation and test, is illustrated below:

-figure here!!! mention that a portion of deployment was used as validation.
+figure here!!!

 ### Models